ASTM F2413-18 Performance Requirements for Protective (Safety) Toe Cap Footwear

-ASTM F2413-18 was issued by ASTM International, formerly known as American Society for Testing and Materials.
-ASTM International is a standards organization that develops and publishes voluntary consensus technical standards.
-ASTM F2413-18 addresses the minimum design, performance, testing and classification requirements, and prescribes fit, function and performance criteria for footwear designed to be worn to protect the wearer against a variety of workplace hazards that can potentially result in injury.
-It is a resource safety managers and others can use to ensure that the footwear chosen for specific applications, work tasks and environments meets the performance requirements for:
+ASTM F2413-18 covers the minimum design, performance, testing, and classification requirements, and prescribes fit, function, and performance criteria for footwear designed to be worn to provide protection against a variety of workplace hazards that can potentially result in injury.
+It is not meant to serve as a detailed manufacturing or purchasing specification, but can be referenced in purchase contracts to ensure that minimum performance requirements are met.

-- Impact and compression resistance for the toe area of footwear
+- Impact resistance for the toe area of footwear

 - Metatarsal protection that reduces the chance of injury to the metatarsal bones at the top of the foot

-- Conductive properties which reduce hazards that may result from static electricity buildup, and reduce the possibility of ignition of explosives and volatile chemicals; electric shock resistance
+- Conductive properties which reduce hazards that may result from static electricity buildup, and reduce the possibility of ignition of explosives and volatile chemicals

 - Static dissipative (SD) properties to reduce hazards due to excessively low footwear resistance that may exist where SD footwear is required